“A gutsy, independent and highly principled publishing house that honors fresh ideas and the freedom to express them”

 [Casey and Rosen] have functioned like conductors of an orchestra, blending others’ talents into unity.
 One is obliged to think analogically, because there has been nothing quite like this before. … The content of the 320-page book (a traditional ink and paper job) is choral.
 It brings together dozens of witnesses, weaving their voices into a complex narrative. … On one level, 09/11 8.48am looks like a spontaneous reaction of the kind that led bereaved New Yorkers to plaster city walls with posters, advertising missing loved ones or mourning their loss.
 But this book has been subjected to stringent editing. … It is something complete – more complete (because truer to the event) than if it arrived next Easter.

-Over the two decades since then, modern printing technology and digital communications have made it both possible and necessary to write, publish, and promote books in new ways.
-Books that would not have been commercially viable in the past can now be made available relatively efficiently and inexpensively, not only in print runs, but also using now-mainstream POD technology.
+Since then, modern printing technology and digital communications have made it both possible and necessary to write, publish, and promote books in new ways.
+Books that would not have been commercially viable in the past can now be made available much more efficiently and inexpensively.
 At the same time, the writing and publishing of books is inherently not primarily a commercial business, but rather a set of mission-driven cultural vocations.
 As the legendary editor Jason Epstein argued in an influential series of lectures at the New York Public Library in 1999:

 Trade book publishing is by nature a cottage industry, decentralized, improvisational, personal; best performed by small groups of like-minded people, devoted to their craft, jealous of their autonomy, sensitive to the needs of writers and to the diverse interests of readers.
 If money were their primary goal these people would probably have chosen other careers.
 They might, for example, have become literary agents. … But most publishers and editors I have known prefer to think of themselves, as I do, as devotees of a craft whose reward is the work itself and not its cash value.

 There is never any better salesperson for any book than its author; thus marketing of a book needs to be driven by its author.
-Blue Ear Books provides a community and an infrastructure of support to authors we find congenial, but the business side of every book should be controlled and led primarily by its author.
-This principle is reflected in the business model of Blue Ear Books itself, in which authors bear responsibility for publishing costs and logistics and, by the same token, also reap the financial upside (rather than, as in traditional publishing models, periodically receiving usually small royalty checks).
+Blue Ear Books provides a community and an infrastructure of support, but the business side of every book should be controlled and led primarily by its author.
+This principle is reflected in the business model of Blue Ear Books itself, in which – most of the time, and at my discretion – authors bear responsibility for publishing costs and logistics and, by the same token, also reap the lion’s share of the financial upside after publication.
 The main costs of book publishing are:

 • editing